 Cooks aren’t always pressed for time in the mornings – they just need new ideas.
 Think mug cakes, smoothie bowls, breakfast cookies and more.
 Show us the healthy way you wake up your breakfast – or wake up just for breakfast!

-For this challenge I chose to make a breakfast cookie.
-When I was a kid we would eat cookies for breakfast, especially during the holiday’s when we were swimming in Christmas cookies.
-Even now if I have homemade cookies in the house I might sneak one in the morning when I let Maddie outside.
-Of course I feel guilty for eating a cookie for breakfast, but I know I am not the only person to do it!
+For this challenge, I chose to make a breakfast cookie.
+When I was a kid we would eat cookies for breakfast, especially during the holiday's when we were swimming in Christmas cookies.
+Even now if I have homemade cookies in the house I might sneak one in the morning.
+Don't judge me!
+Of course, I feel guilty for eating a cookie for breakfast, but I know I am not the only person to do it!

 My grandfather used to eat cake for breakfast.
 He always purchased a crumb cake and called it breakfast cake.
 I guess he thought that adding the word breakfast made it o.k.
 Breakfast cookies are a bit different.
 These cookies are made with better ingredients, are higher in fiber, contain healthy fats, and are free of heavily refined sugar.
-Eating a “better for you” cookie for breakfast then the high sugar/high fat traditional cookies is a better way to start the day and definitely will make me feel less guilty!
+Eating a "better for you" cookie for breakfast then the high sugar/ high-fat traditional cookies is a healthier way to start the day and definitely will make me feel less guilty!

 Just scroll through Pinterest and you will see tons of breakfast cookie recipes.
 I really didn't know what made a cookie a "breakfast" cookie until I looked through a bunch of different recipes.